 Mass planting annuals also make good choices and may include:

-In addition, you could opt for a mass planting of foliage plant groupings instead such as small shrubs, ornamental grasses, hostas, ferns, coleus, etc. Begin in the center and work your way outward, spacing as required.
-For shadier areas, choose lighter colored flowers or variegated foliage.
+In addition, you could opt for a mass planting of foliage plant groupings instead, using plants such as small shrubs, ornamental grasses, hostas, ferns, coleus, etc. Begin in the center and work your way outward, spacing as required.
+For shadier areas, choose lighter-colored flowers or variegated foliage.